 Who leads the X-Men in X-Men ’97?

-In the storyline of X-Men ‘97, there is a significant shift as Magneto assumes leadership of the X-Men.
-This reverse alters the customary relationship dynamics within the group.
+In the storyline of X-Men ’97, there is a significant shift as Magneto assumes leadership of the X-Men.
+This reverse alters the group’s customary relationship dynamics.

 What significant event happens to Professor Charles Xavier at the end of X-Men: The Animated Series?

 In the concluding episodes of X-Men: The Animated Series, there is a scene where Professor Charles Xavier barely survives an attempt on his life.
-The Shi’ar Empire whisks him away following this event to undergo recovery in space.
+Following this event, the Shi’ar Empire whisks him away to undergo recovery in space.